annarto/annarto.github.io/content/about.md

 ## Scholaships

+* 2021 Residency in iii interdisciplinary practices linking performance, technology and the human senses
 * 2018 Pixel Bytes and Film ORF Residency
 * 2016-2019 Distribution from Sixpackfilm
 * 2015 Scholarschip for Video and Media Art from Austrian Cultural Ministry